RenierM26/ha-ezviz/README.md

 Only required if did not have yaml entries:

 6) Type in your ezviz account username and password.
-7) You might have to change the region.
-(Integration options).
+Also please check your region code.
-8) Your camera(s) should now be present on Hass
+7) Your camera(s) should now be present on Hass

 Notes: